 \begin{definition} Let $\cat{C}$ be a braided Grothendieck-Verdier category with pivotal structure $\psi$ (Definition~\ref{defpivbd}) and balancing $\theta$.
 We call $\psi$ and $\theta$ \emph{compatible} if for all $X,Y \in \cat{C}$ the triangle

 commutes. \end{definition}

-\begin{lemma} For any braided Grothendieck-Verdier category $\cat{C}$, a balancing on $\cat{C}$ gives rise to a unique pivotal structure compatible with the balancing.
-Hence, a balancing on $\cat{C}$ can be equivalently described by a pivotal structure and a balancing which are compatible. \end{lemma}
+\begin{lemma} For any braided Grothendieck-Verdier category $\cat{C}$, a ribbon twist on $\cat{C}$ gives rise to a unique pivotal structure compatible with the ribbon twist.
+Hence, a ribbon twist on $\cat{C}$ can be equivalently described as a pivotal structure and a ribbon twist which are compatible. \end{lemma}